Inner suburb

 Nassau County, Long Island is emblematic of continuous sprawl in an inner suburb of New York City, United States.

-An inner suburb is a suburban community central to a large city, or at the inner city and central business district.
-The urban density is usually lower than the inner city or central business district, but higher than that of the city's rural–urban fringe, or exurbs.
+Inner suburbs (also inner ring suburbs) are the suburban communities which lie closest to the urban centre of a major city.
+They typically have relatively high urban density and are often the oldest communities outside the city proper.
+Compared to outer-suburban and exurban areas, they are more integrated with the metropolitan centre; in some cities such as Toronto, they may fall under the same municipality.

 Commonwealth of Nations

-In the Commonwealth countries (especially England and New Zealand), inner suburbs are the part of the urban area that constitutes the zone of transition, which lies outside the central business district, as well as the (traditional) working class zone.
+In the Commonwealth countries (especially Australia and New Zealand), inner suburbs are the part of the urban area that constitutes the zone of transition, which lies outside the central business district, as well as the (traditional) working class zone.
 The inner suburbs of large cities are the oldest and often the most dense residential areas of the city.
 They tend to feature a high level of mixed-use development.
 Traditionally, suburbs have been home to the working class, but as manufacturing jobs have migrated to the periphery of cities, many inner suburbs have become gentrified.